Amsterdam/authorization_django/README.md

 ```

 #### Define protected routes
 With the PROTECTED setting you can define routes that require certain scopes for access.
-A distinction can me made between HTTP methods.
+A distinction can be made between HTTP methods.
 An exception is made for the OPTIONS method, which is always allowed.
 ```
 # Require 'employee' scope for access to /api/secure route
 'PROTECTED': [